-If you're hoping to see giant Christmas light displays during your visit to Texas, you're in luck.
-There are several holiday light festivals and illuminated trails that dot the Lone Star State during the month of December.
+Everything is bigger in Texas—especially Christmas!
+There are several holiday light festivals and illuminated trails throughout the Lone Star State during the month of December.
 These extravaganzas of light provide opportunities to take in how different towns express their holiday cheer.
-No matter which Texas town you mosey into, you'll enjoy the ways locals decorate their trees and houses with animations and decorative, colorful lights.
-Even better, each town puts on special holiday celebrations.
+No matter which Texas town you mosey into, you'll enjoy the ways locals decorate their trees and houses with animations and colorful lights.

 Cleburne's Whistle Stop Christmas Lights